GrazianoCecchi/Fujifilm-Auto-Settings-for-Darktable/README.md

 parametric mask that excludes high Cz if this becomes a problem.

 In particular, oversaturated colors will turn grey in the sepia LUT.

+My version of this script was only tested on a Fujifilm XT4 and Windows 11

 ## License